AndrewSRea/My_Learning_Port/JavaScript/JS_First_Steps/Useful_String_Methods/README.md

 ```
 browserType.slice(2);
 ```
-This returns "zilla"--this is because the character position of 2 is the letter z, and beccause you didn't include a second parameter, the substring that was returns was all of the remaining characters in the string.
+This returns "zilla"--this is because the character position of 2 is the letter z, and because you didn't include a second parameter, the substring that was returns was all of the remaining characters in the string.

 <hr>